caervs/pysh/README.md

 - init: create the .pysh directory
 - config: modify local or global pysh configuration (change settings, add packages, etc)
 - edit: edit a local pysh module

+## Why would you do this?

+All the power of your OS and the expressability of python --

+example -- doing a grep chain

+expressions = [...]

+out, err = reduce(operator.or_, map(shell.grep, expressions),
+                  shell.cat('file.txt'))